"Kukhanye": Mzansi supports young woman who quit job for her mental health

 - A young South African woman took to social media to share a post revealing a hard decision she had to make

-- In her TikTok post, Zandile Sholoko opened up about leaving her job as her mental health was very important to her
+- In her TikTok post, Zandile Sholoko opened up about leaving her job as her mental health is very important to her

 - Her post was met with encouraging words from netizens who were proud of Zandile for putting herself before an income